English-591 · Topics in Pedagogy

 Option A: Academic Paper — Blueprint for Liberatory Pedagogy

-Focus: Engage directly with a grassroots educational initiative, community teaching project, freedom school, or organization doing antiracist pedagogical work.
+Fieldwork Journal + Final Report (8–12 pages).
+Engage directly with a grassroots educational initiative, freedom school, or organization doing antiracist pedagogical work.
+Deliverables: ongoing fieldwork journal + final report detailing pedagogical practices, your role, analysis of strategies, and co-created recommendations.

 Option C: Multimodal Project — Pedagogical Worldmaking

 Create a public-facing educational work that teaches toward liberation.
+Formats include:

 • A syllabus for a course that doesn’t yet exist but should